plone/documentation/manage/installing/installation_windows10_wsl.rst

 After installing the application, it can be found in the startmenu or in the apps, or by searching it.
 After starting Ubuntu, it take some time to process futher installation steps and establish the needed components.
-An username and password is required, indepentend of the Windows user data.
+An username and password is required, independend of the Windows user data.

 Because most distributions just deliver an outdated catalog within the download, it is recommended to instantly update the packet.
 (You should execute the steps regulary to keep the system up to date).